-Hey, I've been thinking about writing something like this post for a long time, so, my apologies if it seems confused occasionally.
+Hey, I've been thinking about writing something like this post for a long time, so my apologies if it seems confused occasionally.
 It's been milling about for a while.
-Extra info, I'm a 26 year old guy from London, my last surgery was 2 years ago.
+Extra info, I'm a 26-year-old guy from London, my last surgery was 2 years ago.

-Diagnosed with chron's at 12 (and still not entirely sure how to spell it without checking online at least twice) I went through every treatment and trial, and about 5 surgeries prior to the removal of the large bowel.
+Diagnosed with Crohn's at 12 (and still not entirely sure how to spell it without checking online at least twice) I went through every treatment and trial, and about 5 surgeries prior to the removal of the large bowel.
 I've lost periods of my life, periods that were so similar in the routine of being sick and inactive that they vanished completely from memory and experience.
 To this day I don't remember the exact number of surgeries I've had.

 And this 6 months was the worst.
 Ever since my diagnosis 12 years before I'd seen having a stoma as a defeat, something to be avoided at all costs, the thought of having a visible reminder of the disease horrified me.
 I was afraid it would define me as the sick guy and so it became something that I fought against almost as much as the disease.
 It became a line that I was unwilling to cross.

 After having the temporary surgery I gave up on romantic pursuits entirely, one faltering attempt at explaining what it was while slightly drunk was enough for me to know that this road was now closed.
-Posts on this site didn't help at all. in most places I looked I found people who were confused, lonely, and asking for help that came back in the form of platitudes like 'if they don't love you with the stoma they aren't worth your time' etc. I'm not saying this is wrong by the way, but it felt too generic to be applied to this.
+Posts on this site didn't help at all.
+In most places I looked I found people who were confused, lonely, and asking for help that came back in the form of platitudes like 'if they don't love you with the stoma they aren't worth your time' etc. I'm not saying this is wrong by the way, but it felt too generic to be applied to this.
 This situation that is unlikely to appear twice in a close circle of friends, that people you've known for years don't know what to say or what to think about it, and to this situation you're going to apply Hallmark standard life lessons.
 I think not.

 Side note.
 When I first met a stoma nurse I was heading into my third year of Uni, when we sat she gave me some profoundly depressing pamphlets about relationships when one person has a stoma.
 She then asked me if I'd told my girlfriend that I was going in for this surgery.
 'No girlfriend here' I replied.
 What followed next was the kind of sound that you fear hearing on the plane tannoy, that softly muttered 'oh...' that implies a life of loneliness or at the very least an unexpected mountain.